-This section of the website provides information what entitlements are available to MHA members.
+This section of the website provides information on what entitlements are available to MHA members.
 These include:

-• You are free to come along to 5 Summer Visits.
+• You are free to come along to five Summer Visits.
 There is a small nominal charge for attending each visit: this varies from location to location to cover guide and admission expenses.

-• You are also entitles to bring along a friend as a guest to both the winter lecture evenings and the summer visits.
+• You are also entitled to bring along a friend as a guest to both the winter lecture evenings and the summer visits.

 • The MHA currently have a number of research projects being carried out and you are welcome to join these.